UST-QuAntiL/qc-atlas/docs/dev/index.md

 This document provides an index to all development guidelines and background information of the PlanQK Atlas.

-- [ADR](../adr) - list of [architectural decision records](https://adr.github.io) showing which design decisions were taken during development of Winery
+- [ADR](../adr) - list of [architectural decision records](https://adr.github.io) showing which design decisions were taken during development of the PlanQK Atlas.

 ## Quick Develop